 In a nutshell, Instapaper works like this: you find something you want to read.
 You click a bookmarklet in your browser that says “Read Later.”
-The important text and images get saved to Instapaper.
+The critical text and images get saved to Instapaper.
 You visit the Instapaper website, and you can access your whole reading list.
-Alternatively, you use the app for the iPhone, or any of a number of third-party apps, and you can download your reading material for reading offline.
+Alternatively, you use the app for the iPhone or any of some third-party apps, and you can download your reading material for reading offline.

-As great as Instapaper is (and believe me, it’s great), there are a number of ways to make it even better.
+As great as Instapaper is (and believe me, it’s excellent), there are some ways to make it even better.
 They’re ways to improve the reading experience, the experience of using Instapaper at all, and just to make the whole process more efficient.
 Here are a few of my favorites.

-My biggest knock on Instapaper is that it’s not the best looking app I’ve ever seen.
-It’s fine, but it’s a little boring and bland.
+My most significant knock on Instapaper is that it’s not the best looking app I’ve ever seen.
+It’s okay, but it’s a little annoying and bland.
 Instapaper Threestyled, a Greasemonkey script (Greasemonkey allows you to run small scripts on Web pages: more here), fixes all that.

 It adds some much-needed color and beauty to Instapaper, without killing any functionality.
 There’s access to folders, easy ways to read or archive an item – mostly, it’s just pretty.
 And personally, I’m a lot more likely to use an application if I like how it looks.

-Fluid is an application that I’ve loved for a long time, which turns websites into standalone applications.
+Fluid is an application that I’ve loved for a long time, which turns websites into standalone apps.
 It makes them easier to find, less crash-prone, and more extensible.
-(Prism for Windows has the same functionality, as does Google Chrome for Windows.)
+(Prism for Windows has the same functionality, as does Google Chromefor Windows.)

-What’s really great is that every folder gets its own unique bookmarklet.
-So, instead of everything going into the default “Read Later” folder, I can have things for reading on the subway in one folder, things to send to my friends in another, and articles that would make good posts in another – without having to constantly be moving stuff around.
-I’ve got lists for wherever I might be (“5 minute reads,” “videos to watch,” and the like), and it helps me control what I’m reading.
+What’s great is that every folder gets its unique bookmarklet.
+So, instead of everything going into the default “Read Later” folder, I can have things for reading on the subway in one folder, things to send to my friends in another, and articles that would make good posts in another – without having to be moving stuff around constantly.
+I’ve got lists for wherever I might be (“5-minute reads,” “videos to watch,” and the like), and it helps me control what I’m reading.
 If you’re going to use Instapaper, get into folders.

 The Instapaper Toolbar